RED TENT

 Murfreesboro Red Tent is a community of women/LGBTQNB that meet once a month to celebrate and honor The Divine Feminine.
 Red Tent Gatherings are for all ages, Maiden, Mother, and Crone.
 We sit in sacred circle, create tribal art, share our wisdom, and eat a delicious meal together.

-• In 2017, I attended my first Red Tent in Nashville.
+In 2017, I attended my first Red Tent in Nashville.
 I was touched by the vulnerability, transparency, and strength of all those who attended.
 It felt like a sacred space, a way for women to be themselves without judgement.
 It felt EMPOWERING.
-In 2019, I co-facilitated my first Red Tent outdoors with Mariah Norton @ Hop Springs Brewery in Murfreesboro.
-After my home and studio was built, we moved our gatherings to Spirit Oak Lodge.
-Sandra Seward and I currently co-facilitate RT.
-Although RT is a women inspired group, on special occasions we include men, children and significant others.
+The movement inspired me to start a Red Tent in the Murfreesboro area.
+In 2018, I co-facilitated my first Red Tent outdoors with Mariah Norton @ Hop Springs Brewery in Murfreesboro.
+After Spirit Oak was built, Red Tent was moved to our property.
+Over the years, Murfreesboro Red Tent has grown to include significant others, men, and children on occasion.
+This decision was made collectively by Murfreesboro Red Tent.